Breakfast Tacos (Video)

-We loved these Breakfast Tacos with Sausage, Peppers, and Eggs; add a can of diced green chiles to the eggs if you want to spice them up a bit more!
-And if you serve with low-carb tortillas these tasty breakfast tacos are low in carbs.
+We loved these Breakfast Tacos with with sausage, peppers, and eggs; add diced green chiles if you want to spice them up a bit more!
+And if you use low-carb tortillas the tasty breakfast tacos are low in carbs.

 What ingredients do you need for this recipe?

 - Mission Carb Balance Low-Carb Tortillas (affiliate link) or other low-carb tortillas